Is it better to buy petrol or diesel car in India?

 Petrol version of Maruti Swift Dzire will consume 24,000/19.1=1257 Liters Petrol

-He pays ₹26,025- per year extra for petrol consumption and will take 1,05,927/26025=4.07 years to equal the saving he made on the initial purchase of the car.
-Thus the saving in the initial cost saving on buying the petrol car will be equaled by extra petrol expenses in 4 years, if he is driving an average of 2000 Km per month or about 67 Km daily.
-This is without considering the reduction in each EMI monthly installment, because of the lower initial cost of the Petrol Maruti Swift Dzire.
-So in this case a petrol car, the petrol Maruti Swift Dzire, is definatly the better choice if he is driving only 2000Km in a month.
+He pays ₹21,300- per year extra for petrol consumption and will take 1,00,000/21,300=4.69 years to equal the saving he made on the initial purchase of the car.
+Thus the saving in the initial cost saving on buying the petrol car will be equaled by extra petrol expenses in about 5 years, if the reduction in each EMI monthly installment is taken into consideration.
+So in this case the petrol Maruti Swift Dzire, is definatly the better choice if he is driving only 2000Km in a month.

 Resale value of Petrol vs Diesel cars in India